America Reads and Counts

 The McKeen Center provides training for new tutors and helps them get oriented in their new positions.
 In addition to tutoring time, ARAC tutors are required to attend an orientation at the beginning of the year, participate in periodic meetings throughout the semester, submit weekly journals, maintain good communication with their classroom teacher(s) and the McKeen Center, and complete program evaluations.

 The success of this program relies on the outstanding leadership of our student coordinators.
 With a coordinator for every 5 or 6 tutors, these students act as a liaison between tutors, teachers, and McKeen Center staff.
 They are in constant contact with tutors throughout the semester and help solve any challenges tutors face in the classroom.

 - Diana Marc-Aurele, Teacher at Bowdoinham Community School

 Reading and math tutors are needed to help students of all abilities.
 If you are interested in being an America Reads and Counts tutor please fill out an online application.
 Because America Reads and Counts is a federally funded program, all tutors must be Federal Work Study eligible.
 If you do not know if you are eligible, contact the Student Employment Office.

-For more information about America Reads and America Counts contact Nhi Nguyen, assistant director, or visit the Student Employment Office website to view the job description.
+For more information about America Reads and America Counts contact Matt Gee, assistant director, or visit the Student Employment Office website to view the job description.